Didstopia/rust-server/README.md

 # Rust server that runs inside a Docker container

+NEW: We've written a guide on how to use this image [here](http://rust.didscraft.com/rust-server-on-linux-using-docker/).

 **NOTE**: This image will install/update on startup.
 The path ```/steamcmd/rust``` can be mounted on the host for data persistence.
 Also note that this image provides the new web-based RCON, so you should set ```RUST_RCON_PASSWORD``` to a more secure password.